uvalib/pdf-ws/README.md

-# PDF Web Servivce
+# PDF Web Service

-This is a web service to generate a PDF for multi-page bibl records
+This is a web service to generate a PDF from metadata records